 The easiest thing is to put off thinking about detox until the next day.
 This form of procrastination is rooted in subconscious denial.

 Now, you may see your loved one demonstrably impacted by addiction to drink or drugs, but they might not see it that way.
-Think of denial as a subconscious mechanism and you can better understand if your addicted love one denies point blank that they have a problem.
+Think of denial as a subconscious mechanism and you can better understand if your addicted loved one denies point-blank that they have a problem.

 If it’s you struggling with an addiction to drink or drugs, accepting that you are in a state of denial is a crucial touchstone on the path to embracing a sober life.